esheldon/shredder/README.md

 ## Examples

 An example using the built-in simulation.
-Required galsim to be installed
+This example requires galsim to be installed.

 ```python
 import numpy as np